MantisInk/askew-coursedev/Askew/README.md

 ## ~~Tip for Leaving the Starting Platform~~ No More Starting Platform!
 _NEW: You now press the right bumper button to start the level, causing you to start to fall onto a vine that you are able to grab._
-~~If the rule for swinging didn't make sense, following these instructions may help you understand what's going on (and be able to leave the starting platform as a result).
-Once you get going, the rule will make sense and hopefully you'll find that it only causes trouble for gameplay at this particular spot.~~

-~~1.
-Tilt both arms to the bottom left corner of the screen~~ ~~2.
-Hold down the grab button for either hand (I find myself using the right bumper)~~ ~~3.
-With the _**opposite arm**_ (the one you're not grabbing with), reach for the first vine and try to grab it (I find myself using the left joystick and left bumper for this)~~
-~~4.
-If you grabbed it, use the other arm to start swinging on the vine!~~

-~~- I recommend waiting until the vine has swung to the left of its swinging cycle two times, it's a bit easier to grab after that point. ~~
-~~- It may take a few tries to get used to this and not keep falling off the platform.
-If this happens, you should be able to press _**Start**_ to restart the stage (_see Known Issues_). ~~

 ## Hints for Completing the Stage